-A commercially available software programme (SoftMax ProTM - Molecular Devices, version 4.0) was used to calculate the concentrations of immunoreactive Cry1Ab and PAT proteins from optical density values.
+A commercially available software programme was used to calculate the concentrations of immunoreactive Cry1Ab and PAT proteins from optical density values.
 No Cry1Ab or PAT protein was detected in samples taken from 'Coker 315' plants.
 For T304-40 plant samples, the average Cry1Ab protein content was below the limit of detection for all parts except the seed (Table 3) while PAT protein was found in all parts and was highest in young leaves.